The Best Day Trips From Lyon, France - Frenchly

 1) Will it expand what you are already doing where you are?

-2) Is it cheaper to park and go for a day rather than to decamp?
-(For instance, if you are in Lyon and want to got to Paris for a day, that is likely more affordable than staying overnight in Paris, but that’s going to depend on the season and other factors.)
+2) Is it cheaper to go for a day rather than decamp?
+(For instance, if you are in Lyon and want to got to Paris for a day, that is likely more affordable than staying overnight in Paris, but that’s going to depend on the season, train fares and other factors.)

 3) Will it be fun to take the train or bus back to your base camp?
 (As opposed to a miserable slog.)

 If you get a yes on all three, then do it.
-Enjoy it and bring a great book for the ride.
+Enjoy the adventure and bring a great book for the ride.

 The 15 Best Day Trips from Lyon